 - Feeding – Your health visitor will enquire about your baby’s feeding routine, if breastfeeding she will most likely carry out a breastfeeding assessment to ensure your baby is showing signs of an effective breastfeed.
 This includes frequent wet and dirty nappies, being alert, good colour, good muscle tone and good weight gain.
 If you have any feeding concerns now is the time to ask questions.

 Your health visitor and doctor will explain all the tests whilst they are being carried out as well as the results, which are then recorded in your baby’s red book or Personal Child Health Record.

 This is a good opportunity to discuss any worries you might have, including: immunisations, cot death (SIDS), skincare, colic, allergies, breastfeeding, and anything else that is on your mind.

-- The GP will check that your kidneys are working normally and that there is no infection with a urine test, he will also test your blood pressure, along with a quick examination to feel your tummy in order to check that your uterus (womb) has contracted down properly.
+- The GP will check that your kidneys are working normally and that there is no infection with a urine test, he/she will also test your blood pressure (especially if you had problem during pregnancy or straight after birth), along with a quick examination to feel your tummy to check that your uterus (womb) has contracted down properly.

 - Your stiches (if you had any) may be checked to see if they are healing properly, and a cervical screening test (smear test) may be booked if you haven’t had one in the last three years.

 - If you aren’t immune to Rubella and weren’t offered the immunisation jab in the hospital, then you will be offered one now – you should try to avoid getting pregnant within a month of having the vaccine.